-Of the 16 MSPs discovered by the survey so far, 10 are confirmed to be in binary systems.
-We discuss some highlight discoveries below:
+Of the 16 millisecond pulsars (MSPs) discovered by the survey so far, 10 are confirmed to be in binary systems.
+We discuss some highlight discoveries below.

 PSR J1306-6043 was the first pulsar discovery of the MMGPS.
 It was initially discovered as a 19 S/N candidate.
-The pulsar has a spin period of 5.67 ms and a DM of 67.10 pc cm. $^{-3}$.
+The pulsar has a spin period of 5.67 ms and a DM of 67.10 pc cm-3.
 The source was also weakly detected in a refined search conducted via a reprocessing of data from the HTRU South low-latitude survey (Keith et al. 2010).
 Follow-up observations revealed the barycentric spin period to be changing, hence suggesting a binary companion to the pulsar.
 Since then, the pulsar has been monitored with a weekly to monthly cadence for a year with MeerKAT and on a monthly basis with the Parkes radio telescope.
-We obtained a phase-connected timing solution for approximately 1.3 years of data using the DRACULA algorithm (Freire & Ridolfi 2018).
-The solution revealed a circular orbit with an orbital period (P_b) ~ 86 days and projected semi-major axis (x) = 40 lt-s with a minimum companion mass of 0.29 M☉.
-This places it as a potential MSP Helium White Dwarf (HeWD) system.
+We obtained a phase-connected timing solution for approximately 1.3 yr of data using the DRACULA algorithm (Freire & Ridolfi 2018).
+The solution revealed a circular orbit with an orbital period ( $P_b$ ) ~ 86 d and projected semimajor axis (x) = 40 lt-s with a minimum companion mass of 0.29 M☉.
+This places it as a potential MSP helium white dwarf (HeWD) system.
 The pulsar was found to be within the positional uncertainty of a Fermi source 4FGL J1306.3-6043.
 The radio solution enabled a detection of this pulsar in gamma-rays using the Fermi Large Area Telescope data.
 A detailed description of the radio and gamma-ray analysis will presented in a future publication.

 PSR J1708-4843 is a 16.66 ms binary pulsar with a low DM of 28.7 pc cm-3.
 It suffers from significant scintillation, resulting in a highly variable S/N per epoch.
-We have obtained a phase connected timing solution spanning roughly 200 days revealing a circular orbit of 13.06 hours.
-With a relatively slow period for a recycled pulsar and minimum companion mass of ~0.5 M{\odot}, this system is mostly indicative of a CO-WD companion (Tauris et al. 2011, 2012).
+We have obtained a phase-connected timing solution spanning roughly 200 d revealing a circular orbit of 13.06 h.
+With a relatively slow period for a recycled pulsar and minimum companion mass of ~0.5 M☉, this system is mostly indicative of a carbon oxygen white dwarf (CO WD) companion (Tauris, Langer & Kramer 2011, 2012).